Skip to main content

 Testing

 For generative projects testing is very important to make sure collectors see the artwork consistently.
-While we currently do not have self-upload testing platform we help to test project internally.
-We will deploy the project on testing platform, simulate the sales to make sure previews generated successfully.
-We can also mint test project on Goerli testnet that will be available to see on "OpenSea testnets".
+While we currently do not have a self-upload testing platform we help to test projects internally.
+We will deploy the project on a testing platform and simulate the sales to make sure previews are generated successfully.

 Traits/Features

-Verse supports traits/features that gets extracted from the code and included to NFT metadata.
+Verse supports traits/features that get extracted from the code and included in NFT metadata.
 Traits/Features are captured after the code execution hence they can be defined anywhere in the code.

 An example code of adding traits/features.
 Either approach can be used.